Curatour/backend/graphql_documentation.md

 `venues: [Venue!]!`

 ### Find sub_event by ID

-subEvent(id: ID!): SubEvent!
+`subEvent(id: ID!): SubEvent!`

 ### Find sub_event by name

-subEventByName(name: String!): [Venue!]!
+`subEventByName(name: String!): [Venue!]!`

 ## Mutations

-Mutations allow for Create, Update and Destroy actions to be made to the backend database.
+Existing Mutations allow for Create, Update and Destroy actions to be made to the backend database.

 The Types section above defines fields available for querying, and the Input Types below describes input requirements.

-Error handling will provide

 ### Input Types